Connor Joe Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.69 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 6.59 team ERA ranks last among all MLB pitching staffs.

 - The Athletics give up the most home runs in baseball (101 total, 1.6 per game).